-The tradition of celebrating our nation's veterans began with Armistice Day celebrations on November 11, 1919, marking the end of World War One to welcome home U.S. troops returning from WWI.
-After World War II, Armistice Day was renamed Veterans Day, a day to honor and remember veterans from all eras of American history.
+The tradition of celebrating our nation's veterans began with Armistice Day celebrations on November 11, 1919, marking the end of World War I and welcoming home U.S. troops.
+After World War II, Armistice Day was renamed Veterans Day.
+It was designated as a day to honor and remember veterans from all eras of American history.

-There are a variety of marchers, floats and marching bands in the Veterans Day Parade.
+There are a variety of marchers, floats, and marching bands in the Veterans Day Parade.
 Participants include active officers, various veteran's groups, junior ROTC members, and the families of veterans.
-The parade includes active military units from all branches, Medal of Honor recipients, veterans groups and high school bands from around the nation.
+The parade includes active military units from all branches, Medal of Honor recipients, veterans groups, and high school bands from around the nation.
 The United War Veterans Council typically names one or more grand marshals to lead the parade each year in honor of their service.